-The Cost of a Roof Repair
+The Cost of a Roof Installation

 We might sound like a broken record by now, but the answer is that it depends!
 The amount of damage, the nature of the repair, and the unique characteristics of your roof will all affect the final repair price quote.
 For example, Spanish tiles are more expensive than asphalt shingles, so replacing a lot of Spanish tiles will be more expensive than replacing shingles even if the problem is the same.

-A small roof repair job may only require a contractor to replace and seal worn-out or missing shingles which can be very affordable.
+A small Roof Installation job may only require a contractor to replace and seal worn-out or missing shingles which can be very affordable.
 A medium repair job could include replacing shingles as well as sealing fixtures, like a leaking skylight.
 Oftentimes, the flashing around these fixtures also needs to be replaced.
 A moderate job can be a little bit more in price, sometimes more significant than smaller jobs.

-Large roof repairs usually include fixing the underlayers of the roof, which requires the contractor to remove a good number of tiles or shingles (possibly all of them) in order to get to the underlayment, water barrier, and insulation.
+Large Roof Installations usually include fixing the underlayers of the roof, which requires the contractor to remove a good number of tiles or shingles (possibly all of them) in order to get to the underlayment, water barrier, and insulation.
 The contractor may even have to address damaged wood.
 At this point, your repair bill will set you back a larger amount and it may be worth considering a full roof replacement, which will be more expensive.